Mars-Wave/nanoMQ_cpp_localhost_broker/README.md

 - SSL Encryption is not present, but can be added with tweaking.
 - you can also use the following QML + QT sister program to view the contents: https://github.com/Mars-Wave/QTMqttSubPlusBrokerRunner/
+- The executable files created by the cmakelists.txt are included, in case you just want to try out the broker for yourself.